-In the diagram above, the left pane contains the object types the user is allowed to use when building a model/metamodel.
+The left pane above contains the object types in the initial metamodel, which user can be used to build a model.

+A model can have different purposes, for example, a model can be used to generate a new metamodel.
+This is often called a concept model.

 Model the metamodel

-When building a metamodel the primary type used to represent an object type, is “EntityType”.
+When building a concept model the primary type used to represent an object type, is “EntityType”.
 You drag “EntityType” into the modelling area and drop it to create an object representing your new type.
 You set the object name to the typename you decide.
 You do this for as many types you want.

 Relationship types are modelled as relationships of type “isRelatedTo” between “EntityTypes” in the model and renamed to the typename you decide.